taminomara/yuio/docs/source/by_example/configs.rst

 When loading from environment or CLI, names for fields of the nested config will be prefixed by the name of its field in the parent config.
-In our example, ``AppConfig.executor.threads`` will be loaded from flag ``--executor-threads`` and environment variable ``EXECUTOR_THREADS``.
+In our example, ``AppConfig.executor.threads`` will be loaded from flag :flag:`--executor-threads` and environment variable ``EXECUTOR_THREADS``.

-You can change the prefixes by overriding field's name in the parent config:
+You can change prefixes by overriding field's name in the parent config:

 .. code-block:: python
     :emphasize-lines: 4-5